Sudhanshu1st/Suicide-Detection-Chatbot-Project/README.md

 ## Deployment

-The chatbot can be deployed in various ways, including integrating it into a web application or a messaging platform.
-You can create a simple web interface that allows users to input text and receive responses from the chatbot.
+The chatbot can be deployed in various ways, including integrating it into a web application or a messaging platform.To provide a user-friendly experience, you can create a simple web interface that allows users to input text and receive responses from the chatbot.

 Feel free to explore and modify the code to enhance the chatbot's capabilities and improve its accuracy in identifying distress-related content.